TheoFaure/GRAS/README.md

 - The method used for recipe generation is using a probabilistic model and is quite long to execute.
 We should try other techniques, like the Adversarial networks described in a reference below.
 - The method used for title generation could be improved.
 - Adding the instructions generation (which requires quite a lot of work to be coherent).
+- Make the code cleaner, more readable and more integrated.
+For now, each part is independent, and not all of them are used.
+Some of them are just technique tests.
+It would be good to refactor everything to integrate it in a complete pipeline.
 - And maybe many more...